pulumi/actions/README.md

   `true`.
 This is in an effort to reduce verbosity - if you want to have a comment per PR run, please ensure that you set this to `false`.

+- `comment-max-character` - (optional) Maximum number of characters of the Pulumi action result to be added to the PR.
+Default value is 64000.

 - `expect-no-changes` - (optional) Return an error if any changes occur during this update.